 to

-The sample description format for SRTP reception hint tracks is identical to that for RTP reception hint tracks with the exception that the sample entry name is changed from 'rrtp' to 'rsrp' and that it may contain additional boxes:
+The sample entry format for SRTP reception hint tracks is identical to that for RTP reception hint tracks with the exception that the sample entry name is changed from 'rrtp' to 'rsrp' and that it may contain additional boxes:

 class ReceivedSrtpHintSampleEntry() extends HintSampleEntry ('rsrp') { uint(16) hinttrackversion = 1; uint(16) highestcompatibleversion = 1; uint(32) maxpacketsize; }

 Fields and boxes are identical to those of the ReceivedRtpHintSampleEntry ('rrtp').
-The addtionaldata[] of each sample description entry of a SRTP reception hint track shall contain exactly one ReceivedSsrcBox.
+The addtionaldata[] of each sample entry of a SRTP reception hint track shall contain exactly one ReceivedSsrcBox.

 In 9.4.4.3 change